-Barclays explains: ‘We’ve tried to make the assessment centres an on-the-job simulation.
+Barclays has previously told TARGETjobs: ‘We’ve tried to make the assessment centres an on-the-job simulation.
 They are closely aligned to specific divisions.
 For example, in HR we’d be looking to test for internal consulting skills.
 In investment banking, we give a real-life case study for people to work on.’

 Typical group exercises at investment banks

 Typical group exercises that have been run at investment banking assessment centres in previous years include the following.

 - Trading game/simulation.
 Has previously been used, for example, at ICAP and Barclays.
 At Barclays, candidates worked in teams and had 15 cards to trade with other teams.